aeszyman/athletes-of-piety/final-portfolio.md

 due Sunday, May 5, midnight

 You will upload a “portfolio” of the work you have done throughout the semester.
 Please upload all files to a Box folder I have shared with each of you individually.
 I have already placed some of the work you turned in over the course of the semester, with my feedback, to give you a head start.
 I will continue adding to your individual folders in the next few days, so check it daily.
 This Box folder should contain all papers, weekly writings, additional assignments, and in-class writings.
+Feel free to organize the files into subfolders (e.g. reading responses).
 In order to receive credit for your work, you must include the original assignments that include my comments.

 **Portfolio Cover Letter**